Martin Bucer Seminary: History and education

 The Martin Bucer Seminary was founded in 1996 in response to the dominance of higher criticism and liberal theology within German universities and seminaries.
-It offers students theological training in a network of campuses across German-speaking Europe (Germany and Switzerland, in partnership with the German Evangelical Alliance) as well as in the Czech Republic, in Albania, Brazil, Finland, India, and Turkey.
+It offers students theological training in a network of campuses across German-speaking Europe (Germany and Switzerland, in partnership with the German Evangelical Alliance) as well as in the Czech Republic, in Albania, Brazil, Finland, India, Portugal, and Turkey.

 A unique feature of the seminary are the many study centres with up to 20 students, who beside their academic training are interns in local churches.
 A further unique feature in the world of theological education is a combined curriculum for studies in a number of very different cultural settings of Christianity.
 The branches in growth oriented Christianity Brazil, minority oriented Christianity Turkey, a secularized Christianity in German speaking Western Europe and Czech Republic are combined into one global curriculum.
 Students can move around and get their credits at any of the study centers.
 They are taught by Christian professors and lecturers from other continents and contexts with often different perspectives, which especially challenges Western theology.

-With 350 students in 2017 and an additional 450 students attending online courses, it is the largest Evangelical Seminary in Europe outside of the UK.
+With 350 students in 2017 and an additional 450 students attending online courses, it is the largest Evangelical Seminary in Europe outside of the United Kingdom.
 The offered courses enable to receive a Bachelor of Theology and a Master of Theology, that are bestowed by different schools worldwide, most often by South African Theological Seminary (South Africa) and Whitefield Theological Seminary (USA).
 The seminary is no branch of such schools, but students earn credits there by proving which courses they have taken or papers they have written.
-President was until 2018 Prof. Dr. Thomas Schirrmacher.
-His successor is Rev. Dr. Frank Hinkelmann.
+President was until 2018 Thomas Schirrmacher.
+His successor is Frank Hinkelmann.